fastlane/docs/docs/uploading-app-privacy-details.md

 ## Data Values

 These are the values you will see in your JSON configuration file.
-You won't need to ever manually enter these values in your JSON configuration file (as this is what the interactive questionaire will output for you).
+You won't need to ever manually enter these values in your JSON configuration file (as this is what the interactive questionnaire will output for you).

 ### Categories